StockSharp/AlgoTrading/Designer/Gallery/Schemas/Harami_Bullish/README.md

 # Bullish Harami Strategy Diagram
 [Русский](README_ru.md) | [中文](README_zh.md) | [Español](README_es.md) | [Deutsch](README_de.md) | [Português](README_pt.md) | [日本語](README_ja.md)

 A harami is a candle that fits entirely inside the previous one, which says the side that just pushed the market has run out of breath.
-The original code measures that containment on the extremes rather than on the bodies, so what is recognized here is an inside bar that also changes colour: the previous candle went one way, the small candle inside it goes the other.
+This diagram measures containment on the extremes rather than on the bodies, recognizing an inside bar that also changes colour: the previous candle went one way, the small candle inside it goes the other.
 That reversal is entered from flat and handed back to a simple moving average.

 ![schema](schema.svg)

 ## Strategy Overview

-- Two candle pattern blocks carry custom patterns written exactly as the original code checks them: the previous candle has one colour, the current one the other, and its high and low both sit inside the previous range.
+- Two candle pattern blocks carry custom patterns: the previous candle has one colour, the current one the other, and its high and low both sit inside the previous range.
 - A simple moving average of the closing price is not used to filter the entry at all; it is only the referee that decides when the trade is over.
 - Entries are allowed only when the position is exactly flat, which is what makes a harami a reversal attempt rather than a way to add to a running trade.
 - Exits are separate position modify blocks in close mode, so they never open anything by accident.